Chapter 8 Introduction to the probabilistic programming language Stan

 xlab("Change in accuracy")

-The plot in Figure 10.11 shows that our model is estimating that by increasing the set size by one unit, the recall accuracy of the single subject is deteriorates by 2%.
+The plot in Figure 8.10(b) shows that our model is estimating that by increasing the set size by one unit, the recall accuracy of the single subject deteriorates by 2%.
 In contrast, there is hardly any trial effect or interaction between trial and set size.

 This chapter introduced basic Stan syntax for fitting some standard linear models.
 Example code covered the normal, binomial, Bernoulli, and log-normal likelihoods.
 We also saw how to express regression models using the matrix model in Stan syntax.